-APP daily rate = APP annual rate $\div 53 \div 5$
+APP daily rate = APP annual rate \div 53 \div 5

 The table above sets out four examples of how to convert an annual APP figure into a daily rate.
 We are aware that other methods of calculating part-month or part-week salary payments exist and therefore the information in the table above should not be considered exhaustive.
-It is most important that each employer is consistent in its calculation and application of APP to part months or weeks.
+It is important that each employer is consistent in its calculation and application of APP to part months or weeks.
 This calculation must reflect the methodology used to calculate other part-month or part-week salary payments.

-Please note that using the formula of $53 \div 12$ shown in D. above is not recommended.
+We do not recommend using the formula of 53 ÷ 12 shown in D. above.
 It produces an incorrect outcome when calculating an annualised APP figure for use in calculating the ill health pension enhancement for an employee retiring with a Tier 1 or Tier 2 ill health pension, or in calculating the lump sum death grant for a member who dies in service in a year with 53 weeks (compared to the figure that would have been calculated if the person had retired or died in a year with 52 weeks).